|Host Institution:||Universidad San Ignacio de Loyola – Semester programs|

 On the second campus, you will find the Business School and the Center for Entrepreneurship.
 Finally, USIL has an open-air sports center that all ASA students may utilize.
 Because USIL feels sports play an important role in student life, they have ample facilities for all types of sports.

 Another important mission of the Universidad San Ignacio de Loyola is to help solve social issues within Peru.
 With this goal in mind, USIL started a social responsibility initiative called Alianza Social Universitaria.
 This alliance aims to train socially responsible professionals and entrepreneurs, who are capable of enacting change that will improve the quality of life in the country of Peru.

 All students will live with Peruvian host families.
-Homestay accommodation includes 3 meals a day.
+Homestay accommodation includes daily breakfast and lunch.
 All student housing includes Internet access and is located in safe neighborhoods, within a reasonable distance from the university.
 For full details about ASA housing, as well as answers to common questions, please visit our Housing Page!

 1 overnight excursion and 1 day excursion are included.
 Destinations may vary by term.
 Past semesters have included trips to:

 - Cuzco and Machu Picchu (overnight excursion) – The undisputed archaeological capital of the Americas, Cuzco boasts some of the world’s most impressive historical sites.
 From there you will travel by train to Machu Picchu, an icon of ancient Inca civilization and one of the Seven Wonders of the World.
 Explore breathtaking pre-Columbian Inca ruins and learn about the mysterious history of this amazing feat of engineering, built without the use of wheels or pack animals.